padrigon-lynbert/Logistics/README.md

+*The leaked keys are put there but we know they exist, reason: the other endpoint are already removed this project is long overdue*

 Codebase for modular system: __Logistic II__ proj: development and integration into **Trulend: Microfinance** (*BSIT3201-sem2*).

 **system symmary**: Optimizes logistics (**delivering an item from point A to point B**) with tools for vehicle booking, fleet tracking, document management, vendor portal (**supplier management**), coordination(**with other companies and internal faculties**), and service reliability.